 Hydrogen is an attractive energy source for use with fuel cells.
 The hydrogen molecule has two different nuclear spin isomers: ortho-hydrogen (same direction pair) and para-hydrogen (opposite direction pair).
 Both ortho- and para-hydrogen exhibit the same chemical properties, whilst their physical properties, such as the specific heat are different from each other, and since the conversion between the ortho- and para- isomers requires an extremely long time, each molecule tends to be handled as different from the other.
 The abundance ratio of ortho-to para- in hydrogen gas at ambient temperature is stable at approx. 3:1, but when it is cooled to a liquid, most hydrogen molecules convert to para-hydrogen.
 However, a portion of the ortho-hydrogen also becomes a liquid, and the ortho- to para- isomer conversion in liquid hydrogen after an extended time may generate heat, which can affect the storage efficiency.
-Therefore, when hydrogen gas is liquefied for industrial purposes, anortho- to para- conversion catalyst is necessary.
-In (NRS-5000) this experiment, we will describe, as an example, a simple evaluation of the ortho-para abundance ratio by using Raman spectroscopy.
+Therefore, when hydrogen gas is liquefied for industrial purposes, an ortho- to para- conversion catalyst is necessary.
+Using Raman spectroscopy (NRS-5000) for this experiment, we will describe a simple evaluation of the ortho-/para- abundance ratio .

 An NRS-3100 (or NRS-5100) Laser Raman spectrophotometer was used for the measurement.
 A 10 cm FT-IR gas cell with NaCl windows was evacuated using a vacuum pump, and then hydrogen gas with a pressure lower than one atmosphere was filled directly into the gas cell from an H2 gas cylinder.
 The gas cell is mounted as shown in Figure 1, and the measurement was performed using a long working distance objective lens by focusing the beam inside the cell (Excitation wavelength; 532 nm, laser power at sample point is approximately 10 mW).